jezzsantos/saastack/docs/design-principles/0100-email-delivery.md

 #### Reliable delivery

-The injected implementation of the `EmailNotificationsService` hands off the scheduling of the delivery to an implementation of the `IEmailSchedulingService`.
+The injected implementation of the `MessageUserNotificationsService` hands off the scheduling of the delivery to an implementation of the `IEmailSchedulingService`.
 This service packages up the scheduled email and enqueues it to the `emails` queue, and the thread that sent the notification is returned immediately.

-Delivery of the actual email to the 3rd party service is not performed at this point, and the request thread is not blocked waiting for that to occur.
+Delivery of the actual email to the 3rd party service is not performed at this point, and the original request thread is not blocked waiting for that process to occur.
+This is a key design principle, since the client probably cannot do much in the case when the email/SMS fails to be delivered the first time, and the client certainly does not want to be kept waiting for a response back from the 3rd party email/SMS delivery service.
+These are typically notifications, not critical synchronous responses.

-A scheduled email message goes onto the `emails` FIFO queue, where a cloud-based trigger (i.e., an Azure Function or AWS Lambda) picks up the message and calls back the Ancillary API to "send" the message using the configured Email Provider (i.e., SendGrid, Mailgun, Postmark, etc).
+A scheduled email message goes onto the `emails` FIFO queue (an SMS goes into the `smses` queue), where a cloud-based trigger (i.e., an Azure Function or AWS Lambda) picks up the message and calls back the Ancillary API to "send" the message using the configured Email Provider (i.e., SendGrid, Twilio, Mailgun, Postmark, etc.).

 This cloud-based mechanism is designed with queues to be reliable in several ways.

-1. The queues are always FIFO
+1. The queues are always FIFO.
 2. When a message is "dequeued" (processed) by a "client" (a piece of code like an Azure Function or a Lambda), the message is not removed/deleted from the queue immediately, but it becomes "invisible" to further processing by either the same client or another client.
 However, this message is only "invisible" for a [configurable] period of time (by default: 30 seconds).
 3. The message is only "deleted" from the queue when the client explicitly instructs the queue to delete the message after successfully processing it.
 Failing to explicitly delete the message from the queue (by the client) returns the message to the queue (making it "visible" again) after the visibility timeout has expired.
 4. Also, any exception raised by the client while processing the message will automatically return the message to the queue, making it "visible" to be consumed by another client again.